arionbanki/Arion-OpenBanking-Sandbox/README.md

 ![App screenshot](https://github.com/arionbanki/Arion-OpenBanking-Sandbox/blob/main/doc-images/20%20-%20Example%20Token%20Scopes.png?raw=true)

 #### Creating a consent
-In the PSD2 directive consents are needed to
+In the PSD2 directive consents are prerequisite to
 * Access Account Balances and Transactions,
 * and Initiate And Authorize Payment